bdeckard92/dupUT/01-Class-Content/07-Project-1/README.md

 ### Full-Stack Blog Posts

-Refer to [The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/) for additional resources, such as walkthroughs, articles, and installation guides:
+Refer to [The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/) for walkthroughs, articles, and installation guides:

   * 📖 [API Resources](https://coding-boot-camp.github.io/full-stack/apis/api-resources)

 ### General

-Refer to the following resources for additional information about topics covered in this module:
+Refer to the following general resources for more information about topics covered in this module:

   * 📖 [Learn Enough Git to Be Dangerous](https://www.learnenough.com/git-tutorial/getting_started)